 The rummaging effect notwithstanding, the aftermath is felt for a long time.
 I am avoiding referring to the sick here because that would deviate the debate, but they remain the most important stakeholders whichever way we look at it.

 We have come full circle in the politics of health and politics in health.
 The problematic system needs to be identified.
 “Everything changes unless someone/-thing ensures that things remain as they are”.
 It would be important to learn how problems are maintained, who and what contributes to ‘stabilise’ the situation as it is?
 Are there actions which take place but should not happen?
 Are there actions which do not take place but would be needed?

 But at this stage, it is also important to analyze the state of affairs we have (here and now, Kenya of February 2019).
 We will need to make a distinction between problems and difficulties.
 Difficulties are undesired states, which can either be solved by simple corrective actions or have to be lived with because no solution is known.
 Let us not be hesitant to think of a lofty dream – What is the good in the bad, what would happen if the problem disappears?

-Coming full circle also means we now have some level of maturity compared to 1 or 2 years back, we do have a postscript.
+Coming full circle also means we now have some level of maturity compared to 1 or 2 years back, as to whether a strike ought to be the new normal in our profession, we can continue and plan for the next strike during the strike, but how was that going to working so far?
+We do have a postscript.
+Especially emanating from the five-month long strike of 2017.
 So we can afford to analyze previous attempts for solutions: